 What do I need to know about naturopathic doctors?

 Naturopathic doctors graduate from four-year accredited naturopathic medical schools, which are in-residence, hands-on medical programs consisting of a minimum of 4,100 hours of class and clinical training.
-Medical students complete a standard medical curriculum, similar to medical doctors and osteopaths.
+Naturopathic medical students complete a standard medical curriculum, similar to medical doctors and osteopaths.
 However, they also receive four years of training in clinical nutrition, acupuncture, homeopathic medicine, botanical medicine, physical medicine, and counseling.
 During the final two years of their medical program, naturopathic medical students intern in clinical settings under the close supervision of licensed professionals.
 Given the importance of hands-on, clinical experience for naturopathic medical students, the accrediting body for naturopathic medical colleges does not recognize degrees from online programs of study.
 Learn More

 Though the terms sound similar, a naturopath is not the same as a licensed naturopathic doctor.
 Licensed naturopathic doctors are regulated at the state level to practice naturopathic medicine.
 Naturopathic medical students attend accredited, four-year, in-residence, naturopathic medical schools.
 Naturopathic doctors can order diagnostic tests such as blood tests, X-rays, and MRIs, and in some states, prescribe prescription drugs or hormones and may perform minor surgery or office procedures.
 State-mandated regulatory bodies oversee standards of practice, complaints, and discipline for all licensed jurisdictions.
 Licensed naturopathic doctors carry malpractice insurance and are committed to lifelong learning through continuing education.
 Though the terms naturopath and naturopathic doctor are sometimes used interchangeably, unlicensed naturopaths can have varying levels of education and experience and are not overseen by an agency recognized by the U.S. Secretary of Education.
 They are not qualified to take naturopathic physicians licensing examinations (NPLEX) or apply for licensure in any regulated jurisdiction in North America.
 Learn More.